PavanRangani/docs/docs/prd/gifting/gifting.md

 - In Given tab, records are shown in Group by of Recipient
 - In Received tab, records are shown in Group by of Giftor
 - In both tabs, Provides a way to filter records using year
+- Shows `Inirect` tag for the Gifts in list page for the `Indirect` Gift.
+  - `Indirect` gift means Gift which are not given directly.
+For e.g. If gift is given to Partnership, then for the owner of that partnership, its `Indirect` Gift because its not given to owner directly but its given via Partnership
 - For Foundation and Estate gifting is not applicable, so in main tab, `Gifting` won't be available